Shanthi-Lekkala/ProductIdentification/README.md

 ## Future work:
 - The working of the current model is not as fast, it takes almost a 1/2 sec to process a frame, due to which I'm processing one frame in every 30 frames i.e. 1 frame in one sec.
 Though the chances of missing the barcode are low as we are processing every 1sec frame and it is expected that the person turns the product slowly.
 Having a faster running model would speed up the process by n times.
 So, I would still look for a better model with higher processing speed.
 - The current text to audio feature generates very artificial sound and sometimes it is even difficult to understand what it is saying.
 So, in future it would be better if we can improve this by adding a more realistic human like voice to the system for responding
+- In future, we can check the reliability of pricing information provided in UPC lookup database and add it to the product if reliable to ensure the person has easy access to the product information as well
+- I have tested the product mostly on either images and videos taken capture by phone or those downloaded from online.
+It would be interesting to test the robustness of the model in realtime